ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ### lidar mode:

+In a terminal window we run the roscore command.

+$roscore

-We first need to launch the radar driver with the following command.
+Then, in another terminal window  we launch the radar driver with the following command.

 $rosrun dl_radar_initialization dl_radar_initialization